bressanmarcos/bressanmarcos.github.io/pages/countingcandles.md

 It has been adapted to read information obtained by connecting to Web Sockets from IQOption.

 It was written in Python and was tested on Windows and Linux.
-It was originally written in Spanish.
+It was originally written in Spanish to meet client requirements.